Careers and Pathways

 Secondary – Further Information

 Careers in the secondary phase are delivered as part of the Compass (PSHE) curriculum as well as within subjects.
 In year 7, 10 & 11 pupils complete specific units focused on careers and aspirations looking at the different options at post-16 and what they require to access this.
-This builds aspiration in year 7 and then allows students to make informed choices in year 10 & 11 when applying for post-16 places.
-All students are exposed to a range of workplaces and employers through visits in and out of school and through our yearly careers day.
-This is extended in year 10 to a careers exposure week which includes students writing CV’s and attending a mock interview with a local business person.
+This builds aspiration in year 7 and then allows pupils to make informed choices in year 10 & 11 when applying for post-16 places.
+All pupils are exposed to a range of workplaces and employers through visits in and out of school and through our yearly careers day.
+This is extended in year 10 to a careers exposure week which includes pupils writing CV’s and attending a mock interview with a local business person.

-In year 8 all students attend the Big Bang Fair to expose them to a range of STEM subjects.
+In year 8 all pupils attend the Big Bang Fair to expose them to a range of STEM subjects.
 In year 9, they attend an access to professions conference at Aston University.
 This builds their understanding of the labour market and helps them to make informed choices for their KS4 options.
 In year 10 all pupils attend the Skills Show at the NEC to help them develop the language that they will need to use on college applications and CV’s.

 This year we are also providing additional support for parents – this will be in the form of information evenings in the Autumn term for year 11, Spring term for year 9 and Summer term for year 10.
 These will allow parents to gain a deeper insight into the options post-16 and the requirements that their child will need to progress.
 Further details to follow.